The simultaneous conjugacy problem in groups of piecewise linear functions: The Stair Algorithm

-Our strategy will be to construct a ``section'' of the map $\varphi_{y,z}$, if it exists.
-Then as a consequence we will build a ``section'' of the map $\psi_{y,z,\lambda}$ too.
 The main tool of this subsection is the {\bf Stair Algorithm}.
-This procedure builds a conjugator, if it exists, with a given fixed initial slope.
-The idea of the algorithm is the following.
-In order for $y$ and $z$ to be conjugate, they must have the same initial slope; by the initial linearity box Lemma this determines uniquely the first piece of a possible conjugator.
-Then we ``walk up the first step of the stair'', with the Identification Trick, that is basically identifying $y$ and $z$ inside a rectangle next to the linearity box, by taking opportune products of $y$ and $z$ as a conjugator.
-Then we repeat and walk up more rectangles, until we ``reach the door'' (represented by the final linearity box) and this happens when a rectangle that we are building crosses the final linearity box.
+This procedure builds a conjugator (if it exists) with a given fixed initial slope.
+In order for $y$ and $z$ to be conjugate, they must have the same initial slope; by Lemma~\ref{thm:initial-box} this determines uniquely the first piece of a possible conjugator given the initial slope.
+Then we ``walk up the first step of the stair'' (Lemma~\ref{thm:extend-conjugator}): we identify $y$ and $z$ inside a rectangle next to the linearity box, by taking a suitable conjugator.
+We then repeat and walk up more rectangles, until we ``reach the door'' (represented by the final linearity box) and this happens when a rectangle that we are building crosses the final linearity box.
+This algorithm finishes in finitely many steps because the interval $J=[\eta,\zeta]$ is bounded.
+In other words, we will construct a ``section'' for the map $\varphi_{y,z}$ of Lemma~\ref{cong:unique}.
+As a consequence we will also build a ``section'' of the map $\psi_{y,z,\lambda}$ too.